 All ombre brow tattooing consultations include a complementary brow wax.

-What type of cosmetic brow tattooing do you offer?
+What type of brow tattooing do you offer?

 Ombre brows, also referred to as 'Powdered Brows', are a semi-permanent cosmetic tattooing technique that results in soft shaded brow pencil look.
 First developed in Asia, has revolutionary technique has actually been around for decades.